Skip to main content

 A generic version of Lipitor called atorvastatin calcium, made by Ranbaxy Pharmaceuticals, was also the subject of a separate recall.
 Ranbaxy issued the recall because pills reportedly had specks of glass in them.

-Many people sued Pfizer for injuries they got while taking Lipitor.
+Many people sued Pfizer for injuries they sustained while taking Lipitor.
 Some claimed the drug caused muscle problems and memory loss.
 Many plaintiffs also alleged that Lipitor caused them to develop diabetes.

 Under product liability law, drug manufacturers must give patients adequate warnings about the dangers of their products.
 Some states hold manufacturers strictly liable for defective medications.
 This means you don’t need to prove negligence.

-Contact a product liability lawyer if you or a loved one got sick after taking Lipitor or another product.
-Drug companies have teams of lawyers fighting for them.
-You should have someone in your corner, too.
+If you or a loved one developed an illness after taking Lipitor, first see a healthcare professional.
+Then, consider contacting an attorney for legal advice and advocacy.
+Drug companies have specialized in-house legal teams fighting for them.
+You should have expert legal help in your corner, too.